Generic Name: methotrexate (oral) (meth oh TREX ate)

 being more sensitive to light.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect methotrexate?

 Many drugs can interact with methotrexate.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.
-Tell your doctor and pharmacist about all your current medicines and any medicine you start or stop using.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use methotrexate only for the indication prescribed.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 Copyright 1996-2020 Cerner Multum, Inc. Version: 16.01.